score-spec/docs/content/en/docs/dependencies/_index.md

 ---
-title: "Dependencies"
+title: "Set dependent Workloads"
-linkTitle: "Dependencies"
+linkTitle: "Declare Dependencies"
 weight: 6
 description: >
-  A Hello World application for Score explaining dependencies.
+  Describes how to set dependent Workloads.
 ---

+Dependencies are user-defined resources that describe the relationship between Workloads.

-Score uses `resources` section to describe workload's dependencies.
+Score uses `resources` section to describe Workload's dependencies.
 This mechanism can be used to spin-up multiservice setups with `docker-compose`.

 For example, `service-a.yaml` score file describes a service that has two dependencies: `service-b` (another workload) and a PostgreSQL database instance: